-Following the recommendations of the ‘Third Asia-Pacific Forest Sector Outlook Study’ published in 2019, FAO and CIFOR, lead center of the CGIAR research programme on Forests, Trees and Agroforestry (FTA), are developing two inter-related roadmaps for primary forest conservation, and for innovative forest technologies in the Asia-Pacific region.
+Following the recommendations of the ‘Third Asia-Pacific Forest Sector Outlook Study’ that was published in 2019, FAO and CIFOR — lead center of the CGIAR research programme on Forests, Trees and Agroforestry (FTA) — have begun developing two inter-related roadmaps for primary forest conservation and innovative forest technologies in the Asia-Pacific region.
 The full list of 49 Asia-Pacific countries and territories covered by the roadmaps is accessible here.

-These roadmaps will include key recommendations informed by science, directed to different stakeholder groups (e.g., public and private actors, civil society and local communities, research and academic institutions) at different scales (local, national, regional).
+These roadmaps will include key recommendations that are informed by science and directed toward different stakeholder groups (e.g., public and private actors, civil society and local communities, research and academic institutions) at different scales (local, national, regional).
 They are being developed through an inclusive and participative process, involving key regional stakeholders and technical experts.
 The development of the roadmap on innovative technologies pays specific attention to contributions of students and young people engaged in the forest sector in the region.

 This webpage provides regularly updated information on the process of development of these roadmaps, starting from the more recent to the oldest steps.

 17 May 2022 – BRIEF: Asia-Pacific Roadmap for innovative technologies in the forest sector

 One of the five final deliverables of the Roadmap’s initiative, this brief builds upon state-of-the-art knowledge and extensive consultation with 425 key regional stakeholders.
 It suggests a set of ten overarching recommendations for policy- and decision-makers that are further detailed in 59 specific options to facilitate the dissemination and adoption of innovative technologies in Asia and the Pacific.